-- (6) Cover, if the covered clearing agency provides central counterparty services, its credit exposures to its participants by establishing a risk-based margin system that, at a minimum: - (i) Considers, and produces margin levels commensurate with, the risks and particular attributes of each relevant product, portfolio, and market; - (ii) Marks participant positions to market and collects margin, including variation margin or equivalent charges if relevant, at least daily and includes the authority and operational capacity to make intraday margin calls in defined circumstances; - (iii) Calculates margin sufficient to cover its potential future exposure to participants in the interval between the last margin collection and the close out of positions following a participant default; - (iv) Uses reliable sources of timely price data and uses procedures and sound valuation models for addressing circumstances in which pricing data are not readily available or reliable; - (v) Uses an appropriate method for measuring credit exposure that accounts for relevant product risk factors and portfolio effects across products; - (vi) Is monitored by management on an ongoing basis and is regularly reviewed, tested, and verified by: - (A) Conducting backtests of its margin model at least once each day using standard predetermined parameters and assumptions; - (B) Conducting a sensitivity analysis of its margin model and a review of its parameters and assumptions for backtesting on at least a monthly basis, and considering modifications to ensure the backtesting practices are appropriate for operational capacity to make intraday margin calls and payments, both scheduled and unscheduled, to participants.
+- (6) Cover, if the covered clearing agency provides central counterparty services, its credit exposures to its participants by establishing a risk-based margin system that, at a minimum: - (i) Considers, and produces margin levels commensurate with, the risks and particular attributes of each relevant product, portfolio, and market; - (ii) Marks participant positions to market and collects margin, including variation margin or equivalent charges if relevant, at least daily and includes the authority and operational capacity to make intraday margin calls in defined circumstances; - (iii) Calculates margin sufficient to cover its potential future exposure to participants in the interval between the last margin collection and the close out of positions following a participant default; - (iv) Uses reliable sources of timely price data and uses procedures and sound valuation models for addressing circumstances in which pricing data are not readily available or reliable; - (v) Uses an appropriate method for measuring credit exposure that accounts for relevant product risk factors and portfolio effects across products; - (vi) Is monitored by management on an ongoing basis and is regularly reviewed, tested, and verified by: - (A) Conducting backtests of its margin model at least once each day using standard predetermined parameters and assumptions; - (B) Conducting a sensitivity analysis of its margin model and a review of its parameters and assumptions for backtesting on at least a monthly basis, and considering modifications to ensure the backtesting practices are appropriate for determining the adequacy of the covered clearing agency's margin resources;

-Key consideration 5: In calculating margin requirements, a CCP may allow offsets or reductions in required margin across products that it clears or between products that it and another CCP clear, if the risk of one product is significantly and reliably correlated with the risk of the other product.
+reductions in required margin across products that it clears or between products that it and another CCP clear, if the risk of one product is significantly and reliably correlated with the risk of the other product.
 Where two or more CCPs are authorised to offer cross-margining, they must have appropriate safeguards and harmonised overall risk-management systems.